 Berries were smaller, with concentrated colour and flavour intensity.
 The cooler night time temperatures permitted even grape ripening and flavour development.

 WINEMAKING / MATURATION

 Grapes were picked by hand, followed by careful hand-sorting of the bunches and berries.
 Delicate crushing and destemming followed.
-The juice was fermented in stainless steel tanks, and fermentation temperatures kept between 25-28°C. Malolactic fermentation was completed in a combination of tank and barrel.
-Maturation was completed in 15% new oak, and a combination of older 500l and 300l French oak barrels.
+Juice was fermented in stainless steel tanks.
+Wines were matured in 19% new French oak barrels.